-But I didn't really have a sense of how much got left out until my trip to Europe this past summer.
+But I didn't really have a sense of how much got left out until my first summer trip to Europe.

 I was signed up for a 9-day Busabout tour from Istanbul to Split with a bus full of mostly Australians.
 Our first stop after Istanbul was Gallipoli — a place I had heard about before, but honestly knew very little about.
 I just knew it was akin to a pilgrimage site for Aussies and Kiwis, but I was fuzzy on the reason why.

 Well, as it turns out, Gallipoli — a peninsula in eastern Turkey in between the Dardanelles and the Aegean Sea — was the site of one of the bloodiest, most ridiculous battles of World War I. And I'd never even heard so much as a whisper about it in any history class.

 This actually kind of pissed me off.
 I mean, I realize that distilling thousands of years of history down into a semester- or year-long course is tough.
 But I would have hoped that a battle with roughly half a million casualties would have at least merited a mention in my history book.

 The Battle of Gallipoli, which took place from April 25, 1915 to January 9, 1916, was important to history in more ways than one.

 First of all, it was seen as a major defeat to the Allies (who were trying to secure a sea route to Russia), and a defining moment for the Turks.
 It would be the spark to light the fire for Turkish independence years later lead by Mustafa Kemal Atatürk, one of the commanders at Gallipoli.
 And for the the Australian and New Zealand Army Corps (ANZAC), the battle would mark a turning point in establishing each country's national identity.